Collection

 Introduction to Cobra Art from the NSU Art Museum Collection

 Members of Cobra were young, idealistic, avant-garde artists, philosophers, poets, and writers.
-They sought the realization of a new, direct, dynamic, and spontaneously realized post-World War II art that was free of Western post-Medieval traditions.
+They sought the realization of a new, direct, dynamic, and spontaneously realized post-World War II art that was free of Western academic traditions.
 They sought to create a collaborative, experimental art based on folk art, imagination, the intuitive, myth, Non-Western art, and children’s drawings.

 Most of the more than 1,700 works in the Museum’s collection were donated beginning in 1978 by Golda and Meyer Marks, long-time Miami Beach residents, who began collecting Cobra art in 1962.
-The keen eye and determination of these avid collectors resulted in the creation of an historically significant and comprehensive collection of Cobra art and archival materials.
+The keen eye and determination of these avid collectors resulted in the creation of a historically significant and comprehensive collection of Cobra art and archival materials.

 Exhibition catalogues available in the Museum store include War Horses: Helhesten and the Danish Avant-Garde During World War II (NSU, 2015).

-To purchase this or any other museum catalog, please contact the museum store at 954-262-0255 or email us at [email protected]
+To purchase this or any other museum catalog, please contact the museum store at 954-262-0255 or email us at [email protected].

 Search the Cobra Collection